Zophyr/Cobweb/README.md

 When you want to connect to the blockchain, you need to add a account from **Ganache** to **metamask**.

 After that, you can see your account address display on the bottom of the website.

+## Room for improvement

+### Mortgage transfer

+We can write the lender's mortgage ownership to the blockchain.
+When the lender is unable to repay the debt, we automatically transfer the ownership of the mortgage to the borrower.
+However, the problem is that the relevant society and relevant legal institutions are required to recognize the contract.

+### Credit rating

+With the help of Ethereum, we give each customer a credit rating based on the user's past loan and repayment situation.
+According to different ratings, the amount of money the user can borrow will be different.

+### Better human-computer interaction

+It should be cross-platform.
+There shouldn't be just one web side, there should be a mobile client and a computer client or even a WeChat miniprogram.
+At the same time, there is still huge room for improvement in human-computer interaction.